 Every time you squint in the direction of the sun or laugh hard enough to crinkle your eyes, you’re wearing wrinkles into your skin.
 No one can avoid facial expressions.
 Besides, who would want to?
 But not everyone wants plastic surgery, either.
-Dysport and Botox are non-surgical alternatives to smoothing out unwanted lines and creases.
-Dysport and Botox are FDA-approved methods to smooth forehead lines, frown lines, crow’s feet and creases across the neck.
+VillanoMD offers an array of injectables to fit your individual profile.
+Dysport, Newtox, and Botox are FDA-approved, non-surgical alternatives to smoothing out unwanted lines and creases.
+Dr. Villano can advise you on which injectable best meets your needs.
+At VillanoMD in Bend, Oregon, not only do we believe in options, but we swear by expertise.
+Dr. Villano is Central Oregon’s expert in injectable applications.
+We believe you deserve an expert when it comes to smoothing forehead lines, frown lines, crow’s feet and creases across the neck.
+Schedule your appointment with dual board certified facial cosmetic specialist Dr. Michael Villano today.

 Therapeutic neurotoxins that have been used in wrinkle control therapy for over 10 years.